64robots/checkout/README.md

     ],

     /*
-     * Percentage of Cart total and Fixed fee will be stored for every
+     * Percentage of Cart total and fixed fee will be stored for every
      * order purchase (transaction)
      */
     'stripe' => [